 He neglects himself, he’s dirty, unkempt, smelly and often revolting.
 He argues with himself while he works or when he’s out aimlessly walking the streets.
-He’s the scorpionfish in bouillabaisse, astoundingly rude to strangers–provocative and combative–soiling himself and pissing in the streets.
+Also he doesn't eat clean; he's depressed, he’s the scorpionfish in bouillabaisse, astoundingly rude to strangers; provocative and combative–soiling himself and pissing in the streets.
 He’s obviously a paranoid schizophrenic.
 He has the classic signs.
 Most importantly though, nearly every single day he’s depressed; he suffers from manic psychosis.

+Snap-Cap takes Paroxetine and Citalopram.
+Jake would like to get off the pills.
+Biff thinks it’s all rot, and he’s so contemptuous, but he knows it’s near the end of the line and he’s afraid as well.
 Don’t think for a moment that he’s not suffering in his state of destructive apotheosis.
 Snap-Cap never feels joy, happiness or humor; he doesn’t smile: there’s nothing but a black void rushing toward him.
 He’s clinically depressed and holds down a low-paying part-time job working early morning shifts two or three times a week.
 He’s unproductive, high-maintenance and often phones in sick.
 He has no family; he one time mentioned an estranged brother somewhere.
 He uses the union to resolve his disputes, which he has on a weekly basis.
 No one in management where he works has the guts to fire him; he strikes fear into many a heart.
-Everyone feels for him, but they hate him too.
+Everyone feels for him, but they dislike him too.
 He is without any manners whatsoever.
 He’s a bully; the threat to them is all too real.

 Is He Really Mentally Ill?